anonymous24x7/SARA/README.md

 # Disclaimer :

-Please use this code at your own risk and NEVER TRY IT ON A WEBSITE YOU DON'T HAVE PERMISSION FROM
+Please use this Tool at your own risk !!

-I REPEAT NEVER.
+I am not reponsible for any destruction or damage caused by hte TOOL.